 -

-Promoting Diversity and Inclusion: Implementing policies and practices that promote diversity and inclusion in science can help level the playing field and ensure that all researchers have the opportunity to thrive, regardless of their background or identity.
+Promoting Diversity and Inclusion: Implementing policies and practices that promote diversity and inclusion in science can help level the playing field and check that all researchers have the opportunity to thrive, regardless of their background or identity.

 -